That Boutique-y Whisky Company – Auchentoshan 24 Year Old and 25 Year Old

 I found the palate was just that little bit smoother… a little more vanilla coming through and a delicious warming spice.

 It had a slightly oaky dryness and a delicious little bitterness which was peppery but pleasant.
 The finish was warming and softly sweet.

 Can I say which I prefer?
 They are both equally nice, and a perfect way to sit and enjoy a couple of drams and play a game of spot the difference with the labels too…

 I have a few Auchentoshan distillery own bottlings at home now which are Oloroso Sherry Cask / PX so it has been nice to try some Bourbon Cask offerings as well (not my first I hasten to add, there is also the SMWS A Date With Cleopatra (bourbon finished in PX cask.))

 Anyway I am glad I have the opportunity to buy some lovely releases from Boutique-y Whisky.
-And Dave and his sometimes hirsuite partner in crime Sorren make lovely neighbours at festivals (or is that Roly-Poly and his Tinky Winky) and I am sure they get along nicely…
+And Dave and his sometimes hirsute partner in crime Sorren make lovely neighbours at festivals (or is that Roly-Poly and his Tinky Winky) but I am sure they get along nicely…

 I will end with this, if you can try some of the whiskies then do, if you can get hold of some of the fabulous artwork that the ever so talented Emily Chappell creates then keep them, frame them, and show them off.